5 OF THE MOST EXTREME PLACES TO VISIT ON EARTH

 Singing sand dunes, water-sculpted canyons, boulders moving across the desert floor, extinct volcanic craters, palm-shaded oases, stark mountains rising to 11,000ft and plenty of endemic wildlife.

 Death Valley National Park is a land of superlatives, holding the US records for hottest temperature (134°F/57°C), lowest point (Badwater, 282ft below sea level) and largest national park outside Alaska (more than 5000 sq miles).

 Luxury touch: book your stay at The Oasis at Death Valley, an historic, serene, and peaceful sanctuary.

-3 – GANSBAAI, SOUTH AFRICA – KEEP UP WITH SOCIAL DISTANCING: 5 OF THE MOST EXTREME PLACES TO VISIT ON EARTH
+3 – GANSBAAI, SOUTH AFRICA – 5 OF THE MOST EXTREME PLACES TO VISIT ON EARTH

 Gansbaai’s unspoilt coastline is perfect for those wishing to explore more out-of-the-way Overberg nature spots.
 The town’s star has risen in recent years thanks to shark-cage diving, though most people just visit on a day trip from Cape Town.